farhad-fbm/pa/README.md

 - Swipe left → right to edit, swipe right → left to delete.
 - Confirm deletion with a popup dialog.
 - Notes stored locally using SQLite.
-- Date displayed next to the note title.
 - Clean, modular UI with separate widgets and styles.

 ---